 by Andrew Lapin, National Geographic.
 And yet another interview with film maker Otto Bell telling how the film almost didn't happen.

-You can attend the amazing Golden Eagle Festival in Mongolia on one of KarmaQuest's two Mongolia trips: our Gobi Desert and Golden Eagle Festival trip or as an optional extension to our Camping with the Tsaachin trip.
+You can attend the amazing Golden Eagle Festival in Mongolia on our Life with the Nomads and Golden Eagle Festival trip.

-Or watch the film "The Eagle Huntress" in your local theatre or on the internet.
+Or watch the film "The Eagle Huntress" on the internet.